-Kids Walk for MSK Kids participants and donors of all ages are making a difference by raising money for life-changing pediatric cancer research.
-Every dollar raised gives the doctors and researchers at MSK Kids the resources they need to discover new and better treatment options for young people around the world.
+Kids Walk for MSK Kids participants and donors of all ages are making a difference by raising money for lifesaving pediatric cancer research.
+Every dollar raised gives doctors and researchers at MSK Kids the resources they need to discover new and better treatment options for young people around the world.

 Facts about Pediatric Cancers:

 - All pediatric cancers are classified as a rare form of cancer.
 That’s why there’s no one-size-fits-all approach to pediatric cancer treatment.

 - 84% of childhood cancer patients in the United States now become long-term survivors because of breakthrough clinical trials and advances in treatments — many of them made at MSK Kids.

 - Treats more children, teens, and young adults with cancer than any other hospital in the United States.

 - Has the largest pediatric oncology program in the United States.

 - Sends 90% of pediatric patients receiving chemotherapy and other treatments home at the end of the day, so they can spend more time with their families.

 - Employs full-time teachers to keep pediatric patients on track in school.